As of April 1, 2017, we have two current and upcoming submission opportunities for writers of prose and poetry, artists, and translators.

 We hope to respond to submissions within 3 months, except for contest submissions, which take longer due to contest judging.

 The 2017 Fairy Tale Review Awards

 As with the rest of The Charcoal Issue, we’re looking for work that broadly approaches themes of resistance and protest.
 The subject and nature of the resistance/protest is entirely up to you, and we’re giving a good deal of flexibility in how writers approach that topic.

 Helen Oyeyemi will serve as the prose judge, and Aimee Nezhukumatathil will serve as the poetry judge.

-Please read our contest guidelines before preparing to submit on April 1.
+Please read our contest guidelines before submitting.

 Fairy Tale Review Digital